 For a quick guide to drawing your ideas and expanding your skills, download our “How to Draw Your Idea” booklet.

-For a deeper dive into exercises that encourage you to experiment and simplify how you approach drawing, storytelling, and defining processes in your workplace, check out XPLANE’s Visual Thinking Bootcamp.
+For a deeper dive into exercises that encourage you to experiment and simplify how you approach drawing, storytelling, and defining processes in your workplace, check out XPLANE’s Storytelling for Change.

 And to read more about visual thinking and visual communication, we recommend the following: